 IOPEU Academy Resources

-- Parallelly, the EU Academy hosts the Interoperable Europe Academy eLearning courses and community, gathering all online, self-paced courses, accessible 24/7, accompanied with live teaching sessions.
+- Parallelly, the EU Academy hosts the Interoperable Europe Academy eLearning courses in the Community Page, gathering all online, self-paced courses, accessible 24/7, accompanied with live teaching sessions.
 To learn more about the courses available under the IOPEU Academy, you may access its community space or use the keyword interoperability in the search engine of the EU Academy!
 Currently, we have 22 online courses hosted in the EU Academy.

 Moreover, other key achievements of the IOPEU Academy until now are: